In Lipoedema, the hips, buttocks, legs and sometimes upper arms, are out of proportion with the rest of the body.

-Unlike normal weight gain caused by over-eating or lack of exercise, Lipoedema fat often (but not always) hurts when banged or scraped, even gently and it can bruise easily but, again, not all women experience this.
+Unlike normal weight gain caused by over-eating or lack of exercise, Lipoedema fat often (but not always) can be painful or feel heavy and hurt when banged or scraped, even gently.
+It also can bruise easily and many women experience multiple frequent bruising.
 There doesn’t appear to be any correlation between size of areas effected and how painful it is.

-Lipoedema looks and feels different to normal body fat; softer and dimpled, like cellulite.
-Even women with Lipoedema who’ve developed Anorexia Nervosa can still display clear physical symptoms.
+Lipoedema looks and feels different to normal body fat or lymphoedema, feeling soft and dimpled, like cellulite.

 Lymphoedema is swelling that occurs when the lymphatic system stops draining the tissues adequately.
 There are many reasons why this happens.
 With Lipoedema it seems that body shape distortion – around the ankles for example – means the lymph system struggles to cope in that area and fails to drain the area of excess fluid efficiently.
 Fluid then builds up in the tissues.
 At this stage the condition of Lipoedema is re-classified as Lipo-lymphoedema.
 It is often only at this point that women are referred to specialist centres for the first time, usually for lymphoedema treatment.
 After many years of having the symptoms, their Lipoedema is finally recognised.